-The land-line telephone network in the area is served by two exchanges.
+- 8.1 The land-line telephone network in the area is served by two exchanges.
 Villagers with 780 or 781 digits at the start of their phone number are served by the BT exchange in Broad Chalke, which in turn is served by the main exchange in Wilton.
 Villagers with 718 at the start of their number are served by the BT exchange in Coombe Bissett, which in turn is served by the main exchange in Salisbury.
 This means that the village telephone system is divided west and east in the area of Whitlock Rise and Meadow View.
-It is therefore unlikely that all telephone communication is likely to fail at one time.

-High speed broadband is available in the village served by both exchanges.

-Mobile phone coverage in the village is good.
-As at July 2018, the new local mast gives good coverage across the major networks.
-As a result contact details have been amended to include mobile numbers where appropriate.
+It is therefore unlikely that all telephone communication is likely to fail at one time. - 8.2 High speed broadband fibre to the Cabinet (FTTC) is available in the village served by the Broadchalke exchange, though as at December 2020 an upgrade is being considered.
+Ultrafast Broadband Fibre to the Property (FTTP) is available to properties served by the Coombe Bissett exchange. - 8.3 Mobile phone coverage in the village is good.
+A local mast gives good coverage across the major networks.
+As a result contact details have been amended to include mobile numbers where appropriate and WhatsApp groupings are used for emergency procedures. - 8.4 Contact details for emergencies are at Annex E.